 What’s the Best Intake Brand for You?

 Because there are so many cold air intakes to choose from, comparing intakes can seem overwhelming.
 But, some brands specialize in different designs, so it’s important to know the differences before making your decision.
-For example, a Volant cold air intake is geared toward trucks (think Dodge Ram cold air intake), a Spectre cold air intake is popular for compact tuners, an Airaid cold air intake is ideal for diesels, and an AEM cold air intake is great for exotics, like a Ferrari.
+For example, a Volant Cold Air Intake is geared toward trucks, a Spectre Cold Air Intake is popular for compact tuners, an Airaid Intake System is ideal for diesels, and an AEM cold air intake is great for exotics, like a Ferrari.

 Picking the Right Cold Air Intake to Boost Your Ride’s Performance

 Still not sure which cold air intake to choose?
 Check out the cold air intake reviews on our website.
-You’ll find everything you need to know about popular styles, like the ram air intake vs. the cold air intake.
-And, you can read vehicle-specific reviews to find out which F150 cold air intake is recommended for your specific truck.
+You’ll find everything you need to know about popular styles.
+And, you can read vehicle-specific reviews to find out which F-150 cold air intake is recommended for your specific truck.